Foster Fuels honors our veterans and active members of the United States Armed Forces.

 The famous actor, Ernest Borgnine, was a Gunner’s Mate on the ship with Lt.
 Col. Woodell.
 He remembers Borgnine making other crewmembers very anxious by shooting the machine gun at passing sharks. ” Everyone had to take cover to keep from being hit.”

 After being discharged from the U.S. Navy, he joined the U.S. Air Force and retired in 1974.

-Walter Bills started his service with the US Air Force as an aviation cadet in 1951 and worked his way up to Colonel before he retired in 1979.
+Walter Bills started his service with the U.S. Air Force as an aviation cadet in 1951 and worked his way up to Colonel before he retired in 1979.
 Bills served in the Korean War from 1951 to 1952 and the Vietnam War from 1968 to 1969.
-Walter flew more than 150 combat missions in a F-4 Phantom and was designated squadron leader during that time.
+Walter flew more than 150 combat missions in an F-4 Phantom and was designated squadron leader during that time.

 Joel A. Blumberg proudly served his country when he enlisted in the U.S. Navy in 1952.
-After completing boot camp, Mr. Blumberg was assigned to the Naval Hospital in Jacksonville FL.
-Mr. Blumberg was then sent to Pascagoula, MS to be assigned to a LST Unit.
-(Tank Landing Ship) During a training maneuver, Mr. Blumberg became seriously ill and was taken by the Coast Guard to a medical unit until he was transferred to the Naval Hospital in Jacksonville, FL.
+After completing boot camp, Mr. Blumberg was assigned to the Naval Hospital in Jacksonville, FL.
+Mr. Blumberg was then sent to Pascagoula, MS to be assigned to an LST Unit (Tank Landing Ship).
+During a training maneuver, Mr. Blumberg became seriously ill and was taken by the Coast Guard to a medical unit until he was transferred to the Naval Hospital in Jacksonville, FL.
 Joel stated the amount of training that he received as the most memorable part of his service.